Kostis-S-Z/Kostis-S-Z.github.io/index.md

 layout: default
 ---

-Currently on the second year of my Masters in Machine Learning at KTH, Sweden.
-Graduated from my Bachelor in Computer Science (Specialization in Information Systems) from Aristotle University of Thessaloniki, Greece on Spring 2018.
-My bachelor thesis was on Reinforcement Learning & Financial Trading and author of a related publication at ICASSP 2019, which you can find under the Projects tab.
-Personal concerns / interests on AI Ethics, Privacy & Sustainability.
+Machine Learning M.Sc graduate from KTH Royal Institute of Technology with a strong Computer Science (B.S) background and Information Systems (B.S Specialization).
+Publications on ICASSP 2019 and TNNLS 2020 on Reinforcement Learning and Financial Trading (more under Projects tab).
+Personal concerns / interests on AI Ethics, Privacy & Sustainability and open soucre advocate.